 - Keep working on your research and developing your presentation.

-- In early-April, look for your acceptance to the Colloquium, and note the time of your presentation session.
+- In early-April, look for your acceptance email, and note the time of your presentation session.

-- Register in person in the Main Lounge in McIntosh at least 20 minutes before your scheduled presentation session.
+- Register in person in the Main Lounge at the ONU McIntosh Center at least 20 minutes before your scheduled presentation session.